cloudfoundry-tutorials/cf-and-k8s/content/docs/running-apps-on-cf.md

 ### Write the application

 Most Cloud Foundry users deploy apps that have been written in-house.
 Whilst Cloud Foundry has automation to make running applications from source code easy, it also supports running Docker images if you need to run some off-the-shelf software.
+This can be disabled if you want tighter control over what codes is running in the platform.

 The example output in this guide was gained by pushing the [US Government's PHP 'Hello World' example app](https://github.com/18F/cf-hello-worlds/tree/master/php).
 The manifest was deleted, to show what Cloud Foundry will do when provided the bear minimum information.